Current through Reg. 49, No. 52; December 27, 2024

 (xi) If the applicant intends to analyze its

 to be followed.
-The description shall include at least the following:
+The description must include:

 (I) instruments to be used;